arikrupnik/the-heir/making-of/brainstorm.md

 Thinking of renaming the biker character to Cindy the Custodian.
 She stores broken motorcycles and broken relationship as if in a museum of her former self.

+## 2018-06-27 Ari + Rane + Mary Lou + Victoria

+Note: Supporting characters are examples of outcomes that the protagonists can choose.

+As Anna attempts to interact with Howard and/or Penny her train of thought jumps from one topic to the next.
+Interactions are primarily with Howard and full of innuendo.
+This gives Penny the opportunity to once again rescue Howard.

+Dialogue notes:

+(Act 1 Anna and Howard meet)

+ANNA

+Can you just stick it in there? (the key...)

+ANNA

+Is it safe?
+Are you going to protect me?

+Anna reaches three types of innapropriate action and then Penny steps in: 1) Suggestive comment(s) 2) Overshare about Poppi 3) Physical Harrasment

+PENNY

+Ooookay!
+You probably don't remember me.
+We are going to go get Manny to help find your unit.

+Grabs Howards and sweeps off to Manny's office.
+She has "saved two birds with one stone."

+(Act 2)

+ANNA

+(to Howard) Your unit or mine...?

+(Act 3: Shit gets real)

+Penny witnesses Anna setting her stuff on fire and Penny makes the realization that she has not saved Anna, or anyone else for that matter, from anything.

+(Act 4)

+Anna Flirts with demolition workers.

 ## 2018-06-27 Ari + Rane + Victoria

 Fullfillment of action request.
 My recollection of Rane's thoughts on Howard's clothing progression: